 All of these antics by the crew were of no regard to the ship.
 She had a mission: it was to sail across the Pacific to Botany Bay, Australia to merge her destiny that of the great Captain Cook’s ship Endeavour!
 And this she did.
 Despite obstacles, adventures, mutinies, near disasters – the renamed Endeavour II weathered all storms and hurricanes, to be feted by Her Majesty, Queen Elizabeth II, on 28 April 1970.
-Some months later, the Captain and crew would be dealt one shattering blow after another…To read more, please order this fascinating book here.
+Some months later, the Captain and crew would be dealt one shattering blow after another…The book is C$34.37, including shipping within Canada.
+Please order this fascinating book here.
 Contains over 90 pictures and illustrations and stories from the participants.

 Buy your copy of this gripping story of

 Comments and Reminiscences Welcome!Original builders and crew members are invited to add their memories here – please use the Comments/Reply box at the bottom of this page.
 If you have pictures that you would like to share, please forward them via email to publisher at Rutherford Press